2023 California Knife Laws

 - other means of force likely to cause great bodily injury to another person.21

 California law says that a knife can definitely fall into the category of a “deadly weapon.”
-An ADW, then, includes when a person commits an assault while using a knife.
+An ADW, then, includes committing an assault while using a knife.

 A violation of this law can lead to felony charges and a penalty of up to four years in state prison.22